Table of Contents

 - Further Reading and Links

-As I explain on my contact page, secure communications are important even if we don't personally have anything to hide because we rely on people whom we would want to have privacy and security.
+As I explain here, secure communications are important even if we don't personally have anything to hide because we rely on people whom we would want to have privacy and security.
 This includes people who provide us with medical, legal, or financial services and people who serve and protect our valued democratic institutions, such as journalists, whisteblowers, and certain political leaders.
 By using secure channel ourselves, we help support the infrastructure that these people use, we make it socially acceptable to use them, and we can develop a habit of respecting each other's privacy and security.

 So, let's suppose for the sake of discussion that we already agree that it's important to use secure channels of communications.
 Then the next logical question is, which platforms should we use?
 I will explain that, ProtonMail is the best secure email provider because of its built in PGP end-to-end encryption, transparent periods, Tor .onion service, and superb customer service.